KQM-git/TCL/docs/evidence/combat-mechanics/damage/shields.md

 **Shields are more effective on characters with high defense.**

-## How Elemental Shields having 250% Absorption Bonus to said element Work
+## How Elemental Shields having 250% Absorption Bonus to said Element Work

 **By:** Türin\#8565